adionditsak/shellconf.py/README.md

     sc.run()

 You can call it directly from shellconf.py or run it as a module.

-A demonstration as a module from the Python prompt:
+As a module from the Python prompt:

     >>> import shellconf
     >>> sc = shellconf.ShellConf('bash', './scripts/')